 - listen actively, using appropriate verbal and nonverbal techniques, including appropriate eye contact and touch.

-- use interpretation services effectively as necessary to communicate with patients and to minimize potential barriers to effective information exchange with patients and family members; these services include language-interpreting services and hearing-impaired services.
+- use accommodations as necessary to communicate with patients and to minimize potential language or other barriers to effective information exchange.

 DEFINITION

-The osteopathic physician must develop, maintain, and conclude the therapeutic relationship and demonstrate competence in the rapport-building functions of the medical interview.
+The osteopathic physician must develop, maintain, and conclude the therapeutic relationship and demonstrate competence in the rapport-building functions of the interview while respecting individual characteristics and lived experiences.

 MEASURED OUTCOMES